acdh-oeaw/transkribus-export-cookiecutter/{{cookiecutter.directory_name}}/README.md

 ## export the data

-* add the Transkribus collection IDs to `./col_ids.txt` (each ID on a new line) run `./export_env_variables.sh` to set your Transkribus credentials as environment variables.
+* add the Transkribus collection IDs to `./col_ids.txt` (each ID on a new line) run `source ./secret.env` to set your Transkribus credentials as environment variables.
 * run `python dump_data.py`

 ## GitHub-Actions